 Flooring is one of the most important choices you will make when designing a kennel for any purpose, whether a single-run kennel for your personal pet or a very large multi-run kennel for a commercial enterprise.
 There are a wide range of kennel floors for you to consider, each with their own benefits and drawbacks.
-Here are some kennel flooring options and the information you need to help you choose which one is right for you.
+Here are some dog kennel flooring ideas and the information you need to help you choose which one is right for you.

 Types Of Dog Kennel Flooring To Consider